 A brief summary of facts regarding the record rainfall measured on Saturday, July 23:

-- The previous daily record for Chicago was 6.64 inches on September 13, 2008.
-The previous record for July 23 itself was set just one year ago…with a total of 2.79 inches on 7/23/2010.
+The previous daily record for Chicago was 6.64 inches on September 13, 2008.
+The previous record for July 23 itself was set just one year prior…with a total of 2.79 inches on 7/23/2010.

-- A total of 8.20 inches of rain fell during the 24-hour period from 7:00 AM Friday to 7:00 AM Saturday.
+A total of 8.20 inches of rain fell during the 24-hour period from 7:00 AM Friday to 7:00 AM Saturday.
 This fell shy of the all-time 24-hour record rainfall set on August 13-14, 1987.

-- As shown by the blue line in the graph below, this record setting rainfall actually took place over just about a 3-hour period!
+As shown by the blue line in the graph below, this record setting rainfall actually took place over just about a 3-hour period!

-- If Chicago had not received a single drop of rain this month outside that 3-hour window early Saturday, this would still rank as one of Chicago's top ten wettest Julys on record (8th overall)
+If Chicago had not received a single drop of rain this month outside that 3-hour window early Saturday, this would still rank as one of Chicago's top ten wettest Julys on record (8th overall)

 Return to News Archive